superXdev/myTestimonial-backend/README.md

 # set database connection, telegram username
 ```

-### 4. By default, the file storage is local.
+### 4. By default, the file storage is local
 You can change it to imgbb service by entering API key into attributes `imgbb_key`
 ### 5. Run development server (using nodemon)
 ```sh
 npm run dev